nmevenkamp/ELMA/README.md

 **LICENSE**: ELMA is distributed under the terms of **The MIT License**.
 This means you are **free to use, modify and redistribute** this software without any restrictions, except that you must include or reproduce our copyright notice if you redistribute.
 ___
-In case you want to cite our software, please find below a list of our related publications:
+If you want to cite our software, please find below a list of related publications:

 **[1]** N. Mevenkamp, A.B.
 Yankovich, P.M.
 Voyles, and B. Berkels: **Non-local Means**
     **for Scanning Transmission Electron Microscopy Images and Poisson Noise based**